Camino de Santiago: Modern-day pilgrimage

 Although it is commonly believed that the pilgrimage to Santiago has continued without interruption since the Middle Ages, few modern pilgrimages antedate the 1957 publication of Irish Hispanist and traveller Walter Starkie's The Road to Santiago.
 The revival of the pilgrimage was supported by the Spanish government of Francisco Franco, much inclined to promote Spain's Catholic history.
 "It has been only recently (1990s) that the pilgrimage to Santiago regained the popularity it had in the Middle Ages."

 Since then, hundreds of thousands (over 300,000 in 2017) of Christian pilgrims and many others set out each year from their homes, or from popular starting points across Europe, to make their way to Santiago de Compostela.
 Most travel by foot, some by bicycle, and some even travel as their medieval counterparts did, on horseback or by donkey.
+Many pilgrims choose to walk the final 100km, and most often achieve their Compostela certificate in 5–7 days.
 In addition to those undertaking a religious pilgrimage, many are hikers who walk the route for travel or sport, along with an interest in exploring their own relationship with themselves, other people, nature, and what they perceive as being sacred.
 Also, many consider the experience a spiritual retreat from modern life.